alanaainez/wordle-game/README.md

 ```

 ## Requirements:
--deployed in AWS Amplify
-       -need an amplify url
+-Deployed in AWS Amplify, requiring an amplify url

--github action on push that runs the tests
+-Github action on push that runs the tests that should pass

-       -tests should pass
--fully working Wordle that is playable
-       -generates a random word from the list to use as the Wordle word
-       -validates the word using the list of words provided
+-Fully working Wordle that is playable, meaning it generates a random word from the list to use as the Wordle word and validates the word using the list of words provided.

-              -if the 5 letter word is not on the list, then it’s an invalid word
+-If the 5 letter word is not on the list, then it’s an invalid word.